 The Generalizability Crisis Revisited

-In the summer of 2015, I remember coming across New York Times article in a hotel lobby about a study by Brian Nosek and the Open Science Collaboration.
+In the summer of 2015, I remember coming across a New York Times article in a hotel lobby about a study by Brian Nosek and the Open Science Collaboration.
 Recently published in Science, the researchers tested whether some of the best-known effects in psychology studies could be replicated by independent teams; this included famous results such as the priming effect, in which a subject who read a list of words related to a concept such as old age would start to act as if they were indeed old, by walking slower, spending way too much time in the bathroom, and repeatedly asking where they left their glasses.

 Out of the 100 studies they looked at, only 39 were successfully replicated, which according to my calculations is a success rate of approximately 39%, and on the subjective scale falls somewhere between “Uh-oh” and “We done goofed”.
 Clearly this was not good for science and for psychology in particular, and although social psychologists were a convenient whipping-boy, it became obvious that the problem ran deep throughout other branches of science as well.
 Neuroimaging in particular lost some of its prestige with the publication of Eklund et al.’s 2016 article on inflated false positives in fMRI studies, casting further doubt on the reliability of imaging research.